tonethar/IGME-330-Fall-2021/projects/code-style.md

   - the above applies to ES6 class method names, and class method parameter names
   - object literal property names will also begin in a lower-case letter, and spaces in property names are not allowed
   - camel casing for all of the above - ex `btnSeach` IS allowed
-- class names always begin in and uppercase letter - ex. `Class Sprite{}`
+- class names always begin in an uppercase letter - ex. `Class Sprite{}`

 <hr>